Documentary Video Boot Camp

 Additional Readings and Resources (on other sites)

 - Fair Use & Copyright (Center for Social Media, American University School of Communication)

 - Getting Interviews to Tell the Story (article by Hermine Muskat in New England Film (July, 2007) about the interviews in Remembering John Marshall)

-Archived Documents (legacy links, we no longer use the DVX100 camera in this class
+Legacy Documents (we no longer use the DVX100 camera in this class

 - DVX100 Camera Basics (PDF download, covers DVX100B and includes a technical glossary)

 - Suggested DVX100 settings and information links (link to blog post, also applies to DVX100A and DVX100B)

 - DVX-100A Gamma Curves Chart (link to blog post)